chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Wealth Management Intern, The Fox Alliance Wealth Management

 Since September 2021, I have served as a Wealth Management Intern for [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com/).
-At The Fox Alliance, I have fallen into a data analytics role, creating financial models and dashboards for the firm.
+At The Fox Alliance, I have fallen into an internal analyst role.
+I primarily create financial models and dashboards, and produce investment research, for the firm.
 Some of my most notable achievements include:

+- Creating a discounted cash flow
 - Launching an Excel and VBA model that allowed firm to efficiently purchase $20M in opportunistic stocks among 900 client accounts.
 - Engineering a dynamic Power BI dashboard that enables real-time visualization of historically inaccessible Assets Under Management and Production KPIs.
 [Read More](https://chamberlainlondon.github.io/portfolio/portfolio-2/)
 - Measuring lead conversion strategies among 30 firms in 7 Texas territories to convey improved client acquisition opportunities with company partners.
 [Read More](https://chamberlainlondon.github.io/portfolio/portfolio-1/)
 - Overhauling client-facing investment proposal document using Excel and Visual Basic for Applications so financial calculations and document manipulation are systemized and automated.
+[Read More](https://londonchamberlain.com/portfolio/portfolio-4/)
-- Hiring and directing a technology consultant and data analytics team to double data analytics output for firm.
+- Researching and hiring a technology consultant and data analytics team to produce a dashboard for our firm's tax practice.

 ### Technology Consultant, James A. Baker + Coaching

-Since December 2023, I have served as a pro bono technology consultant for James A. Baker + Coaching.
-To date, I have:
+From December 2023 to January 2024, I served as a pro bono technology consultant for James A. Baker + Coaching.
+During my time consulting for James A. Baker + Coaching, I:

 - Modified technology infrastructure by transitioning CRM and scheduling software to achieve 20% reduction in annual expenses.
 - Enhanced HubSpot CRM and OnceHub client scheduling software by monitoring planned client meetings and lead conversion rates.